Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Learn More

-Parts-Based Therapy Online Available
+Parts-Based Therapy (IFS) Online Available

 Learn More

-In-Person Therapies
+In-Person and Advanced Hybrid Therapies

-Emotional Transformation Therapy In-Person
+Emotional Transformation Therapy (ETT) In-Person

-Uses visual brain stimulation to rapidly process emotions and reduce distress, excellent for students struggling with mood disorders.
+Uses visual brain stimulation to rapidly process difficult emotions and reduce distress, excellent for students struggling with mood disorders.

 Learn More